Ek Tha Tiger: Tiger Zinda Hai

-Kabir Khan was replaced by Ali Abbas Zafar as director, and the film's script was co-written by Zafar and Neelesh Misra.
-It released in India on December 22, 2017, and saw Salman Khan, Kaif, Chahal, and Girish Karnad returning, with Tiger Zinda Hai being Karnad's final Bollywood film before his death.
+Ali Abbas Zafar replaced Kabir Khan to direct the sequel, with the screenplay co-written by Zafar and Neelesh Misra.
+It released in India on 22 December 2017, and saw Salman Khan, Katrina Kaif, Gavie Chahal, and Girish Karnad reprise their roles.
+Tiger Zinda Hai was Karnad's final Hindi film before his death.

 Tiger 3

-A third film under the working title Tiger 3 was announced in June 2018.
+Tiger 3 was directed by Maneesh Sharma and released in India on 12 November 2023.
+Khan, Kaif, and Chahal reprise their roles, while Emraan Hashmi joined the cast as the primary antagonist.
+Shah Rukh Khan make a cameo appearance as Pathaan.